 - Ecology – by allowing the rest of the land for a year.

 However, the Sabbath Year and the Jubilee Year were not practiced faithfully by the Israelites as evidenced by God’s admonishment recorded in the scriptures (Leviticus 26:1,2;26:14-16;26:34,35.
 Jeremiah 34:14).
-Nevertheless, the Jewish failure to keep the festivals, Sabbaths and Jubilees called down the mercy of God upon mankind (Romans 5:20), who promised in their place a messianic year of the Lord’s favor (Isaiah 42:1-9.
+Nevertheless, the Jewish failure to keep the festivals, Sabbaths, and Jubilees called down the mercy of God upon mankind (Romans 5:20), who promised in their place a messianic year of the Lord’s favor (Isaiah 42:1-9.
 Isaiah 61:1,2).

 Then Jesus, in the power of the Spirit, returned to Galilee, and news about him spread throughout the surrounding countryside.
 He began to teach in their synagogues and was praised by all.
 Now Jesus came to Nazareth, where he had been brought up, and went into the synagogue on the Sabbath day, as was his custom.
 He stood up to read, and the scroll of the prophet Isaiah was given to him.
 He unrolled the scroll and found the place where it was written, "The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim release to the captives and the regaining of sight to the blind, to set free those who are oppressed, to proclaim the year of the Lord's favor."
 (70) (Luke 4:14-19 NET)

-Many Jews believe last year on the Jewish calendar, 5775 (counting from Creation) was a Shemittah or Sabbatical Year.
-They believe It started on the Day of Passover on September 24, 2014, and ended September 13, 2015.
-Many Jews today base this on the year following the destruction of the second Holy Temple (3829 from creation, equivalent to 68–69 AD) which they consider the first year of the seven-year Sabbatical cycle.
+Some Jews believe last year on the Jewish calendar, 5775 (counting from Creation), was a Shemittah or Sabbatical Year.
+They believe It started on the Day of Atonement on September 24, 2014, and ended on September 13, 2015.
+This is based on the year following the destruction of the second Holy Temple (3829 from creation, equivalent to 68–69 AD), which they consider the first year of the seven-year Sabbatical cycle.
 (2)

-However, Jews today do not observe the Jubilee Year since they believe it should only be done when all twelve tribes of the Jewish nation are living in Israel based on their interpretation of the following verse:
+However, many Jews today do not observe the Jubilee Year since they believe it should only be done when all twelve tribes of the Jewish nation are living in Israel based on their interpretation of the following verse:

 So you must consecrate the fiftieth year, and you must proclaim a release in the land for all its inhabitants.
 That year will be your jubilee; each one of you must return to his property and each one of you must return to his clan.
 (Leviticus 25:10 NET)

-A Jubilee Year it is the time to more earnestly expect to receive your harvest from God.
+A Jubilee Year is the time to more earnestly expect to receive your harvest from God.
 It is a time to trust God like never before!.